jules2689/trudeau/trudeau/2020-04-21/post_news.md

-SO THERE WILL BE A TECHNICAL BRIEFING, THERE ARE CURRENTLY SOUND DIFFICULTIES.OUR NEXT QUESTION IS FROM CBC JAMIE STRASHI
+SO THERE WILL BE A TECHNICAL BRIEFING, THERE ARE CURRENTLY SOUND DIFFICULTIES.OUR NEXT QUESTION IS FROM CBC JAMIE STRASHIN.

-MY QUESTION IS FOR D
-TAM.D
-TAM, YOUR COUNTERPART IN THEU.S., D
-FAUCI, TALKED LAST WEEK ABOUT A ROAD BACK FOR PROFESSIONAL SPORTS, GAMES PLAYED WITHOUT ANY FANS IN THE STANDS.I'M JUST WONDERING, DO YOU THINKSIMILAR THING COULD HAPPEN IN CANADA?AND COULD I JUST GET YOUR THOUGHTS ON THE POTENTIAL RETURNOF PROFESSIONAL SPORTS IN CANADA?
+MY QUESTION IS FOR DR. TAM.DR.
+TAM, YOUR COUNTERPART IN THEU.S., DR. FAUCI, TALKED LAST WEEK ABOUT A ROAD BACK FOR PROFESSIONAL SPORTS, GAMES PLAYED WITHOUT ANY FANS IN THE STANDS.I'M JUST WONDERING, DO YOU THINKSIMILAR THING COULD HAPPEN IN CANADA?AND COULD I JUST GET YOUR THOUGHTS ON THE POTENTIAL RETURNOF PROFESSIONAL SPORTS IN CANADA?

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-So right now together with all the chief medical officers of health, we're looking at the next phas If you like, again stressing extreme caution in how we have to keep going right now with the measures that we hav We know that population immunity is not going to be hig So we have to move extremely carefull
+So right now together with all the chief medical officers of health, we're looking at the next phase, if you like, again stressing extreme caution in how we have to keep going right now with the measures that we have.
+We know that population immunity is not going to be high.
+So we have to move extremely carefully.
-I think we will be looking at all different kinds of  activities and providing what -- there has to be a risk-based approach, a riskassessment, and that will include this are
+I think we will be looking at all different kinds of  activities and providing what -- there has to be a risk-based approach, a riskassessment,  that will include this area.
-So -- but I think as some of these innovative thinking is coming together, these are some of the ideas, but again that two-metre distance and ensuring that we don't spread the illnessis extremely  which ever solution people are going to think o
+So -- but I think as some of these innovative thinking is coming together, these are some of the ideas, but again that two-metre distance and ensuring that we don't spread the illnessis extremely  which ever solution people are going to think of.
+So absolutely, I think every sector should begin some thinking about how innovative they can be in maintaining social distance.
-So absolutely, I think every sector should begin some thinking about how innovative they can be in maintaining social distanc Because we don't have other specific measures to treat or vaccines, so any sort of -- the new normal must take into account stopping the spread of the virus like we have no
+Because we don't have other specific measures to treat or vaccines, so any sort of -- the new normal must take into account stopping the spread of the virus like we have now.
-But I think -- the other perspective I have is just engaging the communities and thesectors that  looking at their own specific situations, because public health can't possibly assess every settin
+But I think -- the other perspective I have is just engaging the communities and thesectors that  looking at their own specific situations, because public health can't possibly assess every setting.
-We can provide guidance as to how you maintain safety and the health of the population and theclients will  people they serv
+We can provide guidance as to how you maintain safety and the health of the population and theclients will  people they serve.

-FOLLOW-U
+FOLLOW-UP.

 **Reporter**: